This article covers Kentik’s Data Explorer dimensions that are unique to a specific data source (e.g., router model).

 Notes:

-When a device's type is specified in Kentik as "MPLS Router" (e.g. with the Type setting on the General tab of the Device dialog; see Device General Settings), data collection will be enabled for MPLS Dimensions but not for the device's device-specific dimensions.
+When a device's type is specified in Kentik as "MPLS Router" (e.g., with the Type setting on the General tab in the Device General Settings), data collection will be enabled for MPLS Dimensions but not for the device's device-specific dimensions.

 UDR dimensions have no persistent KDE columns.